onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Networking.rst

     :id: R-52425
     :target: VNF
     :keyword: MUST
+    :validation_mode: static
+    :updated: casablanca

-    A VNF's port connected to an internal network **MUST** connect the port to VMs in the same VNF.
+    A VNF's port connected to an internal network **MUST** use the port for the purpose of reaching VMs in the same VNF.

 .. req::
     :id: R-46461
     :target: VNF
     :keyword: MUST NOT
+    :validation_mode: static
+    :updated: casablanca

     A VNF's port connected to an internal network **MUST NOT** connect the port to VMs in another VNF and/or an external gateway and/or